Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

-\textbf{Ablation study}.
-Our framework mainly contains two modules, the robust network architecture and the mixed data sampling strategy.
-We conduct ablation studies on CIFAR benchmarks to evaluate the effectiveness of each component (shown in Table \ref{tab:ablation}).
-First, compared with typical ResNet architecture, our expert-based network indeed makes an obvious contribution to mitigating the noise.
-The average improvement among five noisy settings roughly reaches 2\%.
+\textbf{Effect of each component.} Our framework mainly contains two modules: the robust network architecture and the mixed data sampling strategy.
+We conduct ablation studies on CIFAR benchmarks to evaluate the effectiveness of each component from the following two perspectives.

+\textit{1) Quantitative analysis.} We split the main component in ITEM into three parts: robust MoE, Mixed sampling, and the MixUp strategy.
+By solely removing them from ITEM, we reported the performance of the model in Table \ref{tab:ablation}.
+Compared with typical ResNet architecture, our expert-based network indeed makes an obvious contribution to mitigating the noise.
+The average improvement among five settings roughly reaches 2\%.
 Second, the mixed sampling strategy also promotes the performance of our network.
-Note that compared with training on randomly sampled batches, training on two weighted sampled batches gains greater generalization.
-Thus, each module in our learning framework is effective.
+Compared with training on randomly sampled batches, training on two weighted sampled batches gains greater generalization.

-\textbf{Hyperparameter selection}.
-There are two main hyperparameters $m$ and $\beta$ in our framework.
-We conduct ablation studies to select optimal values for experiments, where $m \in \{2,3,4,5,6,7,8\}$ and $\beta \in \{1.3, 1.8, 2, 3, 5, 10\}$.
-The result is shown in Figure \ref{fig:hyper-parameter}.
-For the number of expert layers, we can see that the best test accuracy increases with a larger value of $m$.
-When $m=4$, the performance reaches the peak and slightly fluctuates as $m$ increases.
-Meanwhile, the gap between the peak value and the least value is around 0.6\% on CIFAR-10 and 0.9\% on CIFAR-100, respectively.
-For the slope parameter in the mapping function, we observe that the performance of our framework is not sensitive to varying values of $\beta$.
-Therefore, we select $m=4$ and $\beta=3$ for all experiments.

-\textbf{Class-balanced learning}.
-We visualize the test accuracy in each class to demonstrate that ITEM achieves relatively balanced performance on varying categories while fulfilling greater generalization.
-We plot comparison results in Figure \ref{fig:debias}.
-First, compared with \emph{CE (clean)}, which is trained on 50k clean samples, ITEM achieves almost unbiased prediction results.
-Second, compared with existing methods, ITEM takes tail classes better into account since two weighted samplers.
-Therefore, ITEM obtains greater performance in these categories.
-The result demonstrates our proposal has considerable potential in fulfilling class-balanced learning while tackling label noise.